Acanthurus bahianus

-Acanthurus bahianus, the ocean surgeon or ocean surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
+Acanthurus bahianus, or the ocean surgeon or ocean surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes, and tangs.
 This species is found on reefs in the Atlantic Ocean off the coast of Brazil.
 It is sometimes marketed as a food item, but it is more often used as bait, or in tropical saltwater aquaria.

 Taxonomy

 Acanthurus bahianus was first formally described in 1855 by the French naturalist François-Louis Laporte, comte de Castelnau with its type locality give as Bahia in Brazil.
 The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.

 This species was formerly thought to be widespread in the Western Atlantic north as far as Bermuda and Massachusetts but the populations in the North Atlantic differ morphologically and genetically from the South Atlantic populations and the northern Atlantic population is now recognised as the distinct species A. tractus.